Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 # A quick guide to GitHub | Software Engineering for Scientists
 Authors: Jacob Stanley (2023), Mary Allen (2023,2025)

 **Version control** is a system designed to manage changes to files for a project.
 The basic functionality of a version control system includes:

-- keeping track of changes
+- Keeping track of changes
-- synchronizing code between developers and users
+- Synchronizing code between developers and users
-- allowing developers to test changes without losing the original
+- Allowing developers to test changes without losing the original
-- reverting back to an old version
+- Reverting back to an old version
-- tagging specific versions
+- Tagging specific versions

 # Creating a repository